ejentoai/Quickstart-Template/README.md

 - **Streaming Responses**: Real-time streaming of AI responses with typewriter effect
 - **Thread Management**: Create, navigate, and organize multiple chat conversations
 - **Public Agent Mode**: Support for public-facing AI agents
-  - **Multi-Database Support**: Flexible database configuration in Public Agent Mode using Prisma ORM, with support for PostgreSQL, MySQL, SQLite, MongoDB, and other databases.
+  - **Multi-Database Support**: Flexible database configuration in Public Agent Mode using Prisma ORM, with support for different databases.
   - **Flexible user identification:**
    - **Anonymous Users**: Browser session-based chat history stored in Prisma-managed Database when authentication is disabled
    - **Authenticated Users**: User account-based chat history stored in database when authentication is enabled
-- **Intelligent Chat Storage**: Chat history stored in the database—linked to session IDs for anonymous users and to user accounts for authenticated users
+- **Intelligent Chat Storage**: Chat history stored in the database—linked to session IDs for anonymous users and to user accounts for authenticated users in Public agent mode and for normal mode chats are stored in backend.
 - **Persistent Configuration**: API credentials and settings stored securely in the database for manual configuration mode (replaces browser localStorage)

 ### Developer Experience